brucemack/brucemack.github.io/_posts/2024-07-03-input-output-mechanics.md

 ![Relay 1](/assets/images/relays-1a.jpg)

 Most people are
-familiar with the operation of a relay so I'll just highlight two facets that are most relevant to the 1620 design:
+familiar with the operation of a relay so I'll just highlight the facets that are most relevant to the 1620 design:
 * The duo relays support multiple/parallel contact sets known as "stacks."
 The picture above shows two contact sets (1NC/1C/1NO and 2NC/2C/2NO).
 NC is "normally closed," OP is "common" or "operating point" and NO is "normally open."
 The 1620 uses relays that have up tp 12 independent "stacks" controlled by one set of coils.
+* The relay is closed when the coils are energized.
+IBM uses the term "pick" to refer to the relay closing operation.
 * The term "duo" arises from an interesting feature that I've not seen before.
-Notice that there are two separate coils provided for operating the relay.
-The "pick" coil is designed for fast reaction, but requires more power.
-The "hold" coil works more slowly, but requires less power.
+Notice from the diagram above that there are two separate coils provided for operating the relay.
+The "pick" coil is designed to quickly close the relay, but requires more power.
+The "hold" coil pulls in the same direction, but works more slowly and requires less power.
 The difference has to do with the type/amount of wire used to wind the coils.
 These circuits are designed to energize the pick coil first to quickly close the relay, and then hand over to the hold coil to keep it closed for a longer period of time.
-Importantly, one of the two coils must be energized to keep the relay closed, or else the spring will pull it open again.
+Importantly, one of the two coils must always be energized to keep the relay closed or else the spring will pull it open again.

 The relay components are disaggregated in the 1620 schematics.